Rare Disease Therapeutics

 Fibrodysplasia ossificans progressiva

-Fibrodysplasia ossificans progressiva (FOP) is a rare, progressive genetic disorder that has an estimated prevalence of 1 per 735,000 to 1 per 2 million births.3 Often diagnosed at birth based on malformation of the big toes, this is a devastating condition that causes bone formation in muscles, tendons, ligaments, and connective tissue.
-Over time it creates a second skeleton that makes movement in affected areas difficult or impossible.
+Fibrodysplasia ossificans progressiva (FOP) is a rare, progressive genetic disorder that has an estimated prevalence of between 0.5 to 0.88 persons per million in North America.3,4 FOP can be diagnosed at birth based on malformation of the big toes, but is commonly misdiagnosed, which exposes patients to unnecessary and inappropriate therapies and procedures.5 Over time it creates a second skeleton that makes movement in affected areas difficult or impossible.

 Paroxysmal nocturnal hemoglobinuria